 Contracting holds an integral place in sponsored research.
-Research administration is obliged to oversee all contracts and subawards for Western Michigan University arising from research and related activities.
+Research administration is obliged to oversee all pre-award contracts and subawards for Western Michigan University arising from research and related activities.
 The research contracts administrator communicates with faculty members, University personnel and research sponsors to ensure all agreements are entered into with the full understanding and in compliance with all applicable laws, regulations and policies in a timely manner.

 Contracting handles various agreements, among them:

 - Confidentiality agreements (nondisclosure, proprietary and confidentiality agreements)

 - Research contracts with industry sponsors or partners

 Research agreements between WMU and outside entities encompass a wide variety of forms and purposes.
 They cover applied research, evaluation, training, demonstrations, material transfers, confidentiality terms, equipment loans and more.
 Outgoing subawards and subcontracts fall into this area.
 Research contracts are legally binding on WMU and negotiated to formalize a range of partnerships.
 It is a legal document detailing the obligations of the two parties over the lifetime of the research project.
 Specific deliverables and milestones to be met are highlighted and dictate how the contracting parties will interact with each other.

 Contracts may be referred to by different names, including the following: agreement, purchase order, subaward, memorandum of understanding and letter agreement, to name a few.
 However, when the subject and content of the document includes specific terms and conditions governing the research enterprise, it is considered by WMU to be a research contract.
 As such, WMU is considered to be the contracting party, not the principal investigator; this means all contracts must be reviewed and accepted by the institution before acceptance.
 The nature of the proposed project may dictate who else shall review and influence the language codified in the contract.